Diaaana03/neobis-front-todoList/README.md

-# LaslesVPN
+# ToDo List

-LaslesVPN is a website which provides network for all users around the world.
-You can find all information about LaslesVPN on this website.
-Pricing, Features, Plans and etc. is easy to read.
+ToDo List is a website with small App where you can plan your activities during the day.
+You can write a new task and choose between two categories.
+This website was built in training purposes.

 ## System Requirements